olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 You might notice that this test requires a parameter, `harness`.
 We have already created a pytest fixture `harness`, and pytest knows to automatically deliver a harness to every test that requires one.
 To learn more about pytest fixtures, read the [pytest docs](https://docs.pytest.org/en/stable/fixture.html#fixture)

-If this doesn't make sense, a good way to start is always to copy and past some other test (probably not a unit test), and edit from there.
+If this doesn't make sense, a good way to start is always to copy and paste some other test (probably not a unit test), and edit from there.
 If you still have questions, please feel free to reach out to awenstrup@olin.edu or anyone else on the HITL subteam.

 ### Writing pin config files